nuwave/lighthouse/docs/master/eloquent/getting-started.md

 }
 ```

-Since upsert can create or update your data you must have all the minimum fields for a creation as required.
+Since upsert can create or update your data, your input should mark the minimum required fields as non-nullable.
-The `id` is always required and must be marked as fillable in the model.
+The `id` must always be required.

 ```graphql
 mutation {